bcrowell/dorcas/README.md

 * image - Name of a PNG file containing the text that we want to do OCR on.

+* prev - Name of a directory containing output from a previous run.
+Default: null.

+* output - Name of a directory in which to place accumulated results after this run.
+Default: "output".

 * seed_fonts - An array of arrays, each of which is of the form [font name,script name,(lowercase|uppercase|both)].
           If the font name ends in .ttf, then it's taken to be an absolute path to a truetype font file; otherwise it's translated into such a filename using the Unix fontconfig utility fc-match.